-Our digestion slows, we absorb less nutrients from our food and we may become constipated causing toxic waste products to be reabsorbed back into the blood stream where our body will often try to expel them via our skin.
+Our digestion slows, we absorb fewer nutrients from our food and we may become constipated causing toxic waste products to be reabsorbed back into the blood stream where our body will often try to expel them via our skin.

-Stress compromises our sleep too, depriving our kidneys of the time (seven to nine hours) they need to properly filter waste products from our blood, so instead they get sent to our skin for excretion.
+Stress compromises our sleep too, depriving our kidneys of the time (seven to nine hours) they need to properly filter waste products from our blood, so instead, they get sent to our skin for excretion.

 THE CORTISOL CONNECTION

 Extra cortisol also damages our skin’s ability to retain water, leaving it looking dehydrated.
-This is because when you are making stress hormones, your body makes less sex hormones (oestrogen, progesterone and testosterone) which our skin needs to make collagen and moisture-retaining hyalronic acid.
+This is because when you are making stress hormones, your body makes fewer sex hormones (oestrogen, progesterone and testosterone) which our skin needs to make collagen and moisture-retaining hyalronic acid.